Jack White is widely recognized as one of the most influential rock musicians of his generation.

-His influence stretches across garage rock, blues, indie, and experimental music.
-From his breakthrough with The White Stripes to his solo work and starting Third Man Records, Jack White has made a name for himself through originality, determination, and doing things his own way.
+From his breakthrough with The White Stripes to his solo career and founding Third Man Records, Jack White has built a reputation for originality, determination, and following his own creative path.

 Quick Facts about Jack White